SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-10-methods/methods-overloading/methods-overloading.md

 ## Signature and Return Value Type

-It is important to say that **the return type as a result** of the method **is not a part of its signature**.
-If the return type was a part of the signature, then the compiler doesn't know which method exactly to invoke.
+It is important to say that **the returned type as a result** of the method **is not a part of its signature**.
+If the returned type was a part of the signature, then the compiler doesn't know which method exactly to call.

 Let's look at the following example – we have two methods with different return types.
-Despite that Visual Studio shows that there is a mistake, because both of their signatures are the same.
-Therefore when trying to invoke a method named **`Print(…)`**, the compiler can't know which of the two methods to run.
+Despite that, Visual Studio shows that there is a mistake, because both of their signatures are the same.
+Therefore when trying to call a method named **`Print(…)`**, the compiler can't know which of the two methods to run.

 ![](/assets/chapter-10-images/17.Method-overloading-02.png)

 ## Example: Greater of Two Values

 The input is two values of the same type.
-The values can be of type **`int`**, **`char`** or **`string`**.
-Create a method **`GetMax()`**, which returns as a result the greater of the two values.
+The values can be of **`int`**, **`char`** or **`string`** type.
+Create a method **`GetMax()`** that returns as a result the greater of the two values.

 ### Sample Input and Output